 On November 25, 2008, the Federal Reserve announced the creation of the TALF under the authority of Section 13(3) of the Federal Reserve Act.
-The TALF is a funding facility under which the FRBNY was authorized to extend up to \$200 billion of credit to holders of eligible asset-backed securities (ABS).
-The TALF was intended to assist financial markets in accommodating the credit needs of consumers and businesses of all sizes by facilitating the issuance of ABS collateralized by a variety of consumer and business loans; it was also intended to improve market conditions for ABS more generally.
-TALF loans backed by commercial mortgage-backed securities (CMBS) or by ABS backed by government guaranteed loans have maturities of up to five years; all other TALF loans had three-year maturities.
+The TALF was a funding facility under which the FRBNY was authorized to extend up to \$200 billion of credit to holders of eligible asset-backed securities (ABS).
+7 The TALF was intended to assist financial markets in accommodating the credit needs of consumers and businesses of all sizes by facilitating the issuance of ABS collateralized by a variety of consumer and business loans; it was also intended to improve market conditions for ABS more generally.
+TALF loans backed by CMBS or by ABS backed by government guaranteed loans had maturities of up to five years; all other TALF loans had three-year maturities.
 Using funds authorized under the Troubled Asset Relief Program (TARP) of the Emergency Economic Stabilization Act of 2008, the Treasury committed to provide \$20 billion in credit protection to the FRBNY in connection with the TALF to support the \$200 billion of authorized lending value under the program.
 This commitment was reduced to \$4.3 billion in July 2010 to reflect the fact that only \$43 billion of TALF loans were outstanding when the program was closed to new lending, and was further reduced to \$1.4 billion in June 2012 to reflect the amount of loans that remained outstanding at that time as the program wound down.
-In January 2013,
+In January 2013, the commitment was eliminated because the accumulated fees and income collected through the TALF and held by TALF LLC exceeded the remaining amount of TALF loans outstanding, and the credit protection from the Treasury was no longer deemed necessary.